-There are roughly twice as many reptile species in Australia than there are mammals.
-And out of 869 Australian reptile species, about 93 percent are unique to the continent.
+There are roughly twice as many reptile species in Australia as there are mammals.
+And out of 869 Australian reptile species, about 93 per cent are unique to the continent.

 There are two species of crocodiles in Australia: saltwater and freshwater crocodiles.
 The saltwater crocodile, affectionately known as salty, is by far the more formidable of the two.
 It is the largest living reptile with males reaching 6 meters and 1,300 kg.
 Although the largest salty ever shot was 8.6 meters long.

 Crocodiles are ambush predators.
 They stay concealed underwater and wait for their prey to approach them.
 The saltwater crocodile is capable of overpowering virtually any animal by pulling it in a “death roll”.
 This killing technique is as terrifying as it sounds.
 Once the crocodile has its prey in its jaws it begins to violently spin it underwater so that the prey becomes completely disoriented and drowns.